 The key difference between Combat Jiujitsu and BJJ is of course the addition of ground-based open palm strikes and up-kicks.
 CJJ is also more akin to no-gi competitions with submission rules.

-Traditional sport Brazilian Jiu-Jitsu matches can be won via both submission and on points, whilst Combat Jiu-Jitsu has no point system.
+Traditional sport Brazilian Jiu-Jitsu matches can be won via both submission and on points, while Combat Jiu-Jitsu has no point system.
 BJJ has become significantly more sports orientated since the mid ‘90s and for some, both no-gi and gi-based variants of BJJ have become stagnant, with guard pulling techniques slowing down the pace of matches.
 CJJ is much more face paced to simulate the real fighting.

 RECOMMENDED FOR YOU: BJJ vs Japanese Jiu-Jitsu – Key Differences and Similarities